Skip to main content

 Why is this outcome important?

-• the safety and wellbeing* of older people and workers.
+• the safety and wellbeing of workers.

 This helps the governing body to lead a positive culture of continuous improvement and quality care and services that are accessible and appropriate.